valueflows/valuenetwork/README.rst

 The graphql API is being developed in conjunction with the React UI in the rea-app repository here.
 It uses the `ValueFlows <https://valueflo.ws>`_ vocabulary.

-The valueaccounting app could be split out and used in other Django projects.